Bergen: Sea

+Road

 The city centre is surrounded by an electronic toll collection ring using the Autopass system.
 The main motorways consist of E39, which runs north–south through the municipality, E16, which runs eastwards, and National Road 555, which runs westwards.
 There are four major bridges connecting Bergen to neighbouring municipalities: the Nordhordland Bridge, the Askøy Bridge, the Sotra Bridge and the Osterøy Bridge.
 Bergen connects to the island of Bjorøy via the subsea Bjorøy Tunnel.

+Rail

 Bergen Station is the terminus of the Bergen Line, which runs 496 km to Oslo.
 Vy operates express trains to Oslo and the Bergen Commuter Rail to Voss.
 Between Bergen and Arna Station, the train runs about every 30 minutes through the Ulriken Tunnel; there is no corresponding road tunnel, forcing road vehicles to travel via Åsane or Nesttun.